 - RMI stubs are relatively small.
-This allows WebLogic JNDI to replicate stubs across all WebLogic Servers in a cluster with little overhead in terms of server-to-server cross-talk. - RMI stubs serve as the mechanism for replication across a cluster.
-An instance of a RMI object is deployed to a single WebLogic Server, however, the stub is replicated across the cluster.
+This allows WebLogic JNDI to replicate stubs across all WebLogic Server instances in a cluster with little overhead in terms of server-to-server cross-talk. - RMI stubs serve as the mechanism for replication across a cluster.
+An instance of a RMI object is deployed to a single WebLogic Server instance, however, the stub is replicated across the cluster.

-Making Custom Objects Available to a WebLogic Server Cluster
+4.6.2 Making Custom Objects Available to a WebLogic Server Cluster